-Ever had an experience where you had to follow several steps over and over again every time when you need to forward an important email?
-Microsoft Outlook has introduced a new feature Quick Steps to allows users to perform several actions quickly and easily.
+Have you ever had an experience where you had to follow several steps repeatedly every time you needed to forward an important email?
+Microsoft Outlook has a helpful feature, Quick Steps, that allows users to perform several actions quickly and easily.

-You can create and save custom actions in a new way with Quick Steps in Outlook & can save time by creating and defining multistep tasks that you can execute with a single click, including reply and delete, move to a specific folder, create a new e-mail to assigned groups, and more.
+You can create and save custom actions in a new way with Quick Steps in Outlook & can save time by creating and defining multistep tasks that you can execute with a single click, including reply and delete, moving to a specific folder, creating a new email to assigned groups, and more.
 With this feature in Outlook, you can create a sequence of commands (Send & Archive is just one example) and apply them to any Outlook item with a click.

 How to create Quick Steps in Outlook